 Where’s your favourite destination to fly to and why?

-This month is Pride Month in the UK.
+This month is Pride Month across Europe.
 What does that mean to you?

 How will you be celebrating Pride?

-easyJet strives to create an inclusive environment for everyone.
-What does this look and feel like for you?
+We are always striving to create an inclusive environment for everyone – what does this look and feel like for you?

 What does good allyship look like to you?